O-1 Visa for Physicians & Clinicians | O-1 Through Fellowships

 How Physicians and Clinicians Can Prove Meeting O-1 Visa Evidentiary Criteria

-One of the biggest misconceptions about the O-1 is that this visa classification is only meant for those who are veterans in the field and have had substantial media coverage concerning their work.
-This misconception is even more commonly expressed in the medical field and has been the reason why many physicians and clinicians in fellowships who are eligible for the visa believe that they are not qualified.
+One of the biggest misconceptions about the O-1 is that it is only meant for those who are veterans in the field with substantial media coverage concerning their work.
+This misconception is even more common in the medical field, explaining why many physicians and clinicians in fellowships who may be eligible for the visa believe that they are not qualified.

 Authorship of Scholarly Articles